 R. 'aeruginea' - cream spores, greyish-green cap that is shinier than most other species.

 Two other species have a matte cap.
 One has a cap cuticle that peels half way or more, and is not terribly unlike the east coast R. modesta.

-R. mustelina - cream spores, dull brown matte caps without green or purple.
+R. mustelina - cream spores, pale young cap turning a matte dull brown without green but sometimes with pink or vinaceous tints.
 Sometimes found barely poking out of the ground.

 Emetica/Rosacea clade, etc. - hot tasting Russulas

 This group, sometimes simply called the "Russula" subgenus, can be recognized by:

 Traditionally named for if the caps had red or were pure yellow: emetica, bicolor or silvicola for red; crenulata*, cremoricolor*, raoultii or ochroleuca for yellow.
 The red fades, so is not a good indicator.